TOP 5: Massachusetts town-by-town coronavirus numbers

-In the last two weeks, Hampden County had 2,592 COVID-19 cases, Hampshire County had 367 cases, Berkshire County had 315 cases and Franklin County had 65 cases.
-Springfield, West Springfield, Chicopee, Holyoke, Hampden, Ludlow and Southwick were listed as high risk in the latest weekly COVID-19 map update.
+In the last two weeks, Hampden County had 3,080 COVID-19 cases, Hampshire County had 444 cases, Berkshire County had 405 cases and Franklin County had 76 cases.
+Springfield, West Springfield, Chicopee, Holyoke, Hampden, Ludlow, Southwick, Monson, East Longmeadow and Lenox were listed as high risk in the latest weekly COVID-19 map update.

-The DPH announced two weeks ago a new way to consider a community green, yellow, or red.
-The new system looks at the population of the community and the number of cases in that area.
-The image below is how the new system will work.

 - Alford – Less than 5; Cases in the last 14 days – 0